ansys/pymapdl/doc/source/user_guide/extended_examples/ex_01-gmsh_example/ex_01-gmsh_example.rst

 Notes
 -----

-It is recommended to copy all the files in a separate folder.
+It is recommended that you copy all the files in a separate directory to make it easier to run the example.